modorethegreat/spherical-PDE-solver/README.md

 \frac{∂\mathbf v}{∂t} = -g\nabla h - b\mathbf v
 $$

-The solution fields: $h$ is the water height, $\mathbf v$ is the velocity field.
-The parameters: $H$ is the mean height, $g$ is the acceleration due to gravity, and $b$ is the rate of viscous dissipation.
+Solution fields: $h$ is the water height, $\mathbf v$ is the velocity field.
+Parameters: $H$ is the mean height, $g$ is the acceleration due to gravity, and $b$ is the rate of viscous dissipation.